 Monolayer (2D) Culture Plates:

 BioFlex®, HT BioFlex®, UniFlex®, BioPress™, CellSoft® Soft Substrates

 Tissue Train® Culture Plates are available in 3 shapes (Circular, Linear and Trapezoidal) with either Cyrex mesh or foam anchors to attach 3D constructs for stretch

 Equibiaxial load: BioFlex®, HT BioFlex®, CellSoft®, Tissue Train® Circular

 Uniaxial load: UniFlex®, Tissue Train® Linear, Tissue Train® Trapezoidal

 The rubber membranes in our culture plates are optically clear for direct viewing of cells.

-Our specially designed flexible bottomed 6-well and 24-well culture plates are offered in a range of protein coatings: Untreated, Amino, Collagen (Type I and IV), Elastin, Pronectin (RGD) and Laminin (YIGSR) that save the researcher time and money.
+Our specially designed flexible bottomed 6-well and 24-well BioFlex® culture plates are offered in a range of protein coatings: Amino, Collagen (Type I and IV), Elastin, Pronectin (RGD) and Laminin (YIGSR) that save the researcher time and money.
 Our culture plates also come untreated for use with a lab's own custom ECM coating protocol.